 If it is believed someone has attempted to commit benefit fraud, a fixed penalty of £350 can be considered as an alternative to prosecution.

 Loss of Benefits

-Depending on the severity of the benefit fraud, and if you have any previous benefit fraud convictions, your benefits could be stopped for 13 weeks, 26 weeks, or a maximum of three years.
+Depending on the severity of the benefit fraud committed, and if you have any previous benefit fraud convictions or not, your benefits could be stopped for 13 weeks, 26 weeks, or a maximum of three years.

 For the most serious cases involving organised or identity fraud, there will be an immediate loss of benefit for three years.